History of Celtic F.C. (1994–present): Impact in Europe

-Celtic further strengthened their squad – in every sense – for the 2001–02 season with the signings of the powerfully-built Guinean defender Bobo Baldé and Welsh striker John Hartson.
+Celtic prepared for the 2001–02 season by signing Guinean defender Bobo Baldé and Welsh striker John Hartson.

 On 8 August 2001, Celtic played Ajax in Amsterdam in the first leg of the qualifier tie for the 2001–02 Champions League, turning in an outstanding performance.
 First-half goals from Dutch winger Bobby Petta and Didier Agathe gave Celtic a 2–1 lead at half-time.
 Chris Sutton added a third in the second half with a powerful header to give Celtic an impressive 3–1 win.
 A nervy second leg performance at Parkhead saw Celtic lose 0–1 on the night but progress to the group stages on aggregate, their first involvement in the Champions League group stages since the redevelopment of the tournament in the 1990s.
 This was the first of three occasions that O'Neill's Celtic side qualified for the group stage of the Champions League, and on the only occasion they failed, they went on to reach the final of the UEFA Cup.

 Celtic made their debut in the group stages of the Champions League on 18 September 2001, losing 2–3 to Juventus in Turin.
 Celtic had recovered from a 2–0 deficit to level the match at 2–2, but lost a third goal near the end from a controversial penalty.
 Celtic recovered from that set-back to win their next two home matches against Porto and Rosenborg, but lost the away matches against the same opposition.
 Celtic's final group match was against Juventus at Parkhead on 31 October 2001.
 It was a memorable European night in Glasgow as a Chris Sutton brace and an outstanding performance from Ľubomír Moravčík helped Celtic to a famous 4–3 win.
 Despite finishing the group with nine points, however, Celtic failed to qualify for the next round and parachuted into the UEFA Cup.
 Celtic were drawn against Valencia in the UEFA Cup, and in the first leg in Spain had goalkeeper Rab Douglas to thank for keeping the score to a manageable 0–1 defeat.
 The second leg in Glasgow saw Henrik Larsson scoring to give Celtic a 1–0 win after 90 minutes to level the tie on aggregate.
 As no goals were scored during extra-time, the tie went to penalty-kicks.
 Celtic lost the penalty shoot-out and were knocked out.

 Celtic cruised to their second successive league title in 2001–02, their first back-to-back titles in 20 years and finished 18 points clear of second-placed Rangers.
 Rangers, under new manager Alex McLeish, did however enjoy a modicum of revenge in the cup tournaments, beating Celtic 2–1 in the semi-final of the League Cup and twice coming from behind in the Scottish Cup Final in May 2002 to win 3–2 through a last-minute goal.